kyverno/website/content/en/docs/High Availability/_index.md

 Since the report will be reconciled when Kyverno restarts, there’s no need to drain this queue on shutdown.
 If the process is terminated, we need to complete pending requests / drain the queue and then shutdown Kyverno gracefully.

-The remaining components (listed below) will need to enable leader election to support HA, we will use this library [client-go/tools/leaderelection](https://pkg.go.dev/k8s.io/client-go/tools/leaderelection) to enable it.

 The library is used by kube-controller-manager, kube-scheduler, etc. Notice that this library does not guarantee that only one client is acting as a leader (a.k.a. fencing), so we have to design in a way that even if the same process gets executed twice, the results are consistent.

 #### Module - Webhook Register / Webhook Monitor / Certificate Renewer